- Download our Moving to Sydney Guide (PDF)

 Weekend breaks from Sydney

-The bluish haze that surrounds the soaring crags is the result of the eucalyptus oil produced from the many eucalyptus trees and, on a nice crisp sunny morning, visitors will also notice the wonderfully refreshing smell of eucalyptus in the air.
+A trip to the Blue Mountains is probably the most popular weekend getaway from Sydney as it’s only a short drive.
+The bluish haze that surrounds the soaring crags is the result of the oil produced from the many eucalyptus trees.
+On crisp sunny mornings, visitors will also notice the wonderfully refreshing smell of eucalyptus in the air.